-Try to eat a variety of foods from each food group, because no single food group can meet all of your vitamin and mineral requirements.
-Also, there are no special "diabetic" foods you need to buy or a "diabetic diet" you need to follow.
-A healthful eating plan that includes all of the major food groups is what's important.
-So strive for a mix in your day.
+Try to eat a variety of foods from each food group-whole grains, lean protein, healthy fats, vegetables, fruits and calcium rich dairy (or dairy alternative)-as no single food group can meet all of your vitamin and mineral requirements.
+Also, there are no special "diabetic" foods you need to buy or a "diabetic diet" you need to follow, although you can include diet foods made with sugar substitutes to help keep blood sugar levels stable.
+A healthful eating plan that includes all of the major food groups is what's important, so strive for a mix in your day.

 Carbs can be found in many foods, including:

 - Grains: such as bread, pasta, rice, popcorn, oatmeal, cornmeal, and cereal

 - Starchy vegetables: such as potatoes, yams, acorn squash, carrots, and corn